Tat Momoli, Arizona: Demographics

 According to the Census of 2010, there were 10 people living in Tat Momoli.
 The population density was 4.16 people/km2.
 Of the 10 residents, Tat Momoli was composed of 10% whites, 60% American Indians or Alaska Natives, and 30% were some other race.
 Out of the total population 30% were Hispanic or Latino of any race.

+Education

+It is within the Stanfield Elementary School District and the Casa Grande Union High School District.